1994 NBA playoffs

 In the Western Conference, the Golden State Warriors made their last playoff appearance until 2007.
 Game 3 of the Suns–Warriors series would be the last playoff game to take place inside the original bowl of the Oakland Coliseum Arena; the building was heavily renovated with increased seating capacity throughout the 1996–97 season, during which the Warriors moved to San Jose Arena, home of the NHL's San Jose Sharks.
 The arena was reopened the following season.

 Game 3 of the Bulls-Cavaliers series was the last game played at the Richfield Coliseum.

 Game 6 of the Bulls-Knicks series was the last game played at Chicago Stadium.

 Game 5 of the Nuggets-Sonics series was the last to be played at Seattle Center Coliseum before its first renovation and eventual rechristening as KeyArena in 1995.
 During the renovations, the Sonics played the intervening 1994–95 NBA season at Tacoma Dome in nearby Tacoma, Washington; the arena had also been used intermittently by them during the early 1990s.
 After the SuperSonics relocated to and rebranded as the Oklahoma City Thunder in 2008, the building (which is still being used by the Sonics' former WNBA sister team Seattle Storm) later received a second renovation project to accommodate the NHL's Seattle Kraken.
 This third iteration of the Coliseum became Climate Pledge Arena and was reopened in 2021.

-This postseason was notable for the infamous broadcast interruption of NFL Hall of Famer O. J. Simpson's slow speed freeway chase with the Los Angeles Police Department.
-During Game 5 of the 1994 NBA Finals, most NBC affiliates split the coverage of the game between the chase.
+During Game 5 of the 1994 NBA Finals, NFL Hall of Famer O. J. Simpson began a slow speed freeway chase with the Los Angeles Police Department while being sought for arrest in connection with the murder of Nicole Brown Simpson and Ron Goldman.
+The chase attracted intense media coverage, and most NBC affiliates split the coverage of the game with the chase.
 At the time, Simpson was an NFL analyst on NBC.

 This would be last time when neither conference's number one seed reached the conference finals until 2021.